-NEC is well served by public transport and further improvements are already planned.
+North East Cambridge is well served by public transport and further improvements are already planned.
 There will be a variety of routes, including along the Guided Busway and Milton Road, including priority bus lanes at congestion points, to reduce travel time and make the journey time more reliable.

 There could be a route comprising a Cambridge Autonomous Metro (CAM), which will run via tunnels to the City Centre.